-To follow Christ, in a sense, is to behave like a condemned criminal - like Barabbas, the very worst of mankind - and carry his own cross to Golgotha.
-Or, if you like, bring his own noose to the gallows.
-Or carry his own firewood to be burned at the stake.
-Or draw up the chemicals for his own lethal injection.
+To follow Christ, in a sense, is to behave like a condemned criminal.
+Our spiritual depravity is no better than Barabbas, the very worst of mankind.
+As such, we must carry our own cross to Golgotha.
+Or, if you like, bring our own noose to the gallows.
+Or carry our own firewood to be burned at the stake.
+Or draw up the chemicals for our own lethal injection.
 Crucifixion was simply the flavor of the day in first century Judea.
-Paul simply takes this graphic imagery to its logical conclusion, that we not only carry our cross to Golgotha but see that the execution takes place.
+Paul takes this graphic imagery to its logical conclusion, that we not only carry our cross to Golgotha but see that the execution actually takes place.
 It’s not enough to journey to the place of death, we must also pull the trigger.
 This is the essence of true repentance, that is, to take our despicable self and put it out of its misery.
 Or rather our misery.

-However, unlike all those other methods of capital punishment, crucifixion is the most fitting metaphor for what killing our flesh should be like.
-Simply put, the death of our sinful natures must be just as horrible as death by crucifixion to be ultimately effective.
+Unlike all other methods of capital punishment, crucifixion is the most fitting metaphor for what killing our flesh should be like.
+To be ultimately effective, the death of our sinful natures must be just as horrible as death by crucifixion to be ultimately effective.
 First, it must be merciless.
 Just as crucifixion was deemed too awful a death for run-of-the-mill criminals - or for any Roman citizen for that matter - it was only reserved for the very worst offenders.
 Our sinful nature is not something to be treated with respect or self-pity.
 It must be a cold-hearted execution.
-Let’s be real here: our sinful self is the worst part of us - pure evil - and must therefore be mercilessly exterminated at all costs, as Jesus taught.
+Let’s be real here: our immoral, natural self is the worst part of us - pure evil - and must therefore be mercilessly exterminated at all costs, just like Jesus us to do.

-Second, the crucifixion of our flesh will be painful.
+Third, the crucifixion of our flesh is painful.
 In fact, it may be the most difficult thing we ever have to experience.
 Are we surprised at this?
 I mean, removing the “fleeting pleasures of sin” (Heb 11:25) from our lives was never going to be a walk in the park, was it?
 Perhaps this is what Jesus was getting at when he counseled his followers to first count the costs before taking up their cross.

 What king, going out to encounter another king in war, will not sit down first and deliberate whether he is able with ten thousand to meet him who comes against him with twenty thousand?
 And if not, while the other is yet a great way off, he sends a delegation and asks for terms of peace.
 So therefore, any one of you who does not renounce all that he has cannot be my disciple.
 (Lk 14:31-33, ESV)

-Sin is an all-consuming cancer that must be completely removed - however painful the surgery may be - from our hearts.
-Let’s not be naive that this will be a pleasant process.
+Sin is an all-consuming cancer that must be completely removed from our hearts, however painful the surgery may be.
+Let’s not be naive that this will be pleasant.

 No one who puts his hand to the plow and looks back is fit for the kingdom of God.
 (Luke 9:62, ESV)